krakend/examples/ai_gateway/llm/README.md

 # KrakenD AI Gateway: Role-Based Multi-LLM Routing Demo

 This demo showcases KrakenD's AI Gateway capabilities through a practical implementation of **role-based multi-LLM routing**.
-It demonstrates how to use KrakenD as a unified interface to route requests to different AI providers (Gemini vs OpenAI) based on user authentication and roles.
+It demonstrates how to use KrakenD `ai/llm` feature as an unified interface to route requests to different AI providers (Gemini vs OpenAI) based on user authentication and roles.

 An AI Gateway provides secure, scalable access to Large Language Models while abstracting vendor-specific APIs, controlling costs, and enforcing governance policies.
 This example shows how to implement these concepts in practice.